-There is no new financing granted to Russian counterparties since the beginning of the conflict.
-Overall, these exposures, which are limited in total amount and of excellent quality, are closely monitored.
+There is no new financing or issuing with Russian counterparties since the beginning of the conflict by the Company and its parent company, Crédit Agricole CIB.

+Overall, these exposures, which are limited in total amount and of excellent quality, are closely monitored by the Group.